WHAT IS FREEMASONRY?

 Dr. Joseph Warren was a Grand Master of Masons, a Maj General of the Massachusetts Militia and President of the Provincial Congress of Massachusetts at the time.
 He fought at the Battle for Bunker Hill and was killed, June 17th, 1775.

 In 1899 the Lodge relocated to Somerville, and after a great fire damaged the building in the early 1980’s, the Lodge moved to its present location at 125 Highland Avenue in Somerville.
 As a result of this, the Lodge’s traditions are steeped in history and the Founding American experience.
-King Solomon’s Lodge is the ninth oldest existing lodge in the western hemisphere, and a member of the Grand Lodge of Massachusetts.
+King Solomon’s Lodge is the ninth oldest existing lodge in the Massachusetts and a member of the Grand Lodge of Massachusetts.

 The Lodge’s historical significance goes back to some of this nation’s founding patriots.
 For example, the original Lodge charter was signed by six Brothers, including Paul Revere.
 In addition, the Officer’s jewels and candlesticks in our Lodge room were crafted by Paul Revere.
 One of the most recognizable national monuments was based on work done by members of this lodge.